Archive for the 'film' Category

 Believing in the guiding hand of God in the course of human events is not the same thing as having a Pollyanna outlook on life.
 As I suggested earlier, John Ford is often the poet for the defeated ones.
 It wouldn’t be a John Ford film if there wasn’t a sufficient amount of sadness in the mix.

-Contrary to typical box-office fare, The Last Hurrah is about a politician who LOSES his last bid for political office.
+Contrary to typical box-office fare, The Last Hurrah is about a politician who loses his last bid for political office.
 Cheyenne Autumn tells the tragic story of the Northern Cheyenne Exodus, where the Indians were tricked and pushed out of their land.
 Fort Apache looks at the senseless slaughter that sometimes happens when the man in charge thinks only of his own ambitions.

 The Searchers – 1956